jyyulab/scMINER/docs/docs/PBMC-12k-network.md

 # Advanced analysis
 {:.no_toc}
-Here we demonstrate our advanced downstream analysis pipeline using PBMC (10x genmomics) scRNA-seq data after completing driver estimation following tutorial under tab `step by step demo with PBMC data`
+Here we demonstrate our advanced downstream analysis pipeline using PBMC (10x genmomics) scRNA-seq data after following driver estimation tutorial under tab `step by step user guide`

 ## Network visualization
-scMINER incorporates a handful of network visualization/exploration function adapted from [NetBID2](https://jyyulab.github.io/NetBID/), a powerful tool for data-driven network-based bayesian Inference of drivers. scMINER also offered several wrapper of basic visualization functions in NetBID2 for better usability.
+scMINER incorporates a handful of network visualization/exploration function adapted from [NetBID2](https://jyyulab.github.io/NetBID/), a powerful tool for data-driven network-based bayesian Inference of drivers. scMINER also offered several wrappers of basic visualization functions in NetBID2 for better usability.

 ### Single network visualization
 In scMINER, you can visualize your driver and its targets by function `draw.network`.
 It was adapted from function `draw.targetNet` and `draw.targetNet.TWO` from `NetBID2`.
 This function can help visualize a driver's targets as well as the relationship(edge) between source and target genes, by taking Mutual information as edge weight, and spearman correlation as direction.